Rob-Clancy-Git-Hub/hiring-engineers/answers.md

 Your answers to the questions go here.

-Please refer to the pdf file i uploaded
+Please refer to the pdf file i uploaded called

+New Hire Tasks Rob Clancy.pdf

 Regards
 Rob